yuk068/Game2048/README.md

 # To be implemented:

-1. Board customization
+1. Board customization : done
-   * Size
-   * Number of initial node
-   * Rate for initial node
 2. Undo operation
 3. Reshuffle operation